Lamhay: Production

-In April 2018, Shaz Khan announced his upcoming project Lamhe, co-starring Zara Noor Abbas, which revolves around his character's return to Pakistan to care for his ailing grandmother and reconnect with his roots after his father's tragic murder.
+In April 2018, Shaz Khan announced his upcoming project Lamhe, co-starring Zara Noor Abbas.
+Khan described his character as a person dealing with identity crisis and trying to find his eastern roots.
 Later, in July, Abbas revealed that the series would be a "twisted romance-drama" produced by Momina Duraid Productions.
 The show ultimately premiered on Hum TV in late August.

 Soundtrack

 The title song was sung by Waqar Ali, who also composed the music.
 The lyrics were written by Sabir Zafar.

 Critical reception

 Although some critics lauded Abbas' portrayal of a vulnerable girl, praising her range and ability to bring depth to her character, The News International found that she "had nothing new to offer" in the series.